tubearchivist/tubearchivist/docs/Settings.md

 NOTE:
 - Changes in the scheduler settings require a container restart to take effect.
 - Cron format as *number*/*number* are none standard cron and are not supported by the scheduler, for example **0 0/12 \*** is invalid, use **0 \*/12 \*** instead.
 - Avoid an unnecessary frequent schedule to not get blocked by YouTube.
-For that reason * or wildcards for minutes are not supported.
+For that reason, the scheduler doesn't support schedules that trigger more than once per hour.

 ## Rescan Subscriptions
 That's the equivalent task as run from the downloads page looking through your channel and playlist and add missing videos to the download queue.